Get alerts of updates about «Events, gatherings and activities»

 Events, gatherings and activities

 The Government recommends that events that gather people from different municipalities should be postponed or canceled.
-See Overview of national measures (government.no).
+See The government unveils the first step of its reopening plan (government.no).

 Type of gathering / event

 Up to 5 guests in addition to those who live in the home

 Birthday party, wedding, baptism, memorial, company party etc.

 Children in the same cohort in childcare centre or primary school can meet with the necessary amount of adults as arrangers.